eldstal/cardcinogen/README.md

 The first text is taken from the file `music.txt` and the second is from `history.txt`.
 Both of these files must be present in the deck directory.

 The size of the cards will be equal to the size of the front-image.

+The x value of a label determines its horizontal position.
+If the alignment is "left" (default), this is the left-hand edge of the text.
+If the alignment is "center" or "right", the x-coordinate determines the center line and the right-hand edge respectively.

+The y value works the same way, with the baseline being "top" (top edge of text), "center" (vertical centering) or "bottom" (the bottom edge of text).

-The x, y, for each text label are specified in pixels, defining the top-left corner of the text label from the top-left corner of the card.
+These positions are relative to the top-left corner of the card.

+All label properties are optional.

 ## Invocation